 Emerging trends in global e-commerce make it increasingly difficult to know which is the right solution for automated parcel sortation.

-Based on clients’ requirements, Jesper helps design software for operating automated sortation systems.
-He works on solutions that increases distribution efficiency and improves the management of shipment data.
+Based on clients’ requirements, Jan and his team help design software for operating automated sortation systems.
+They work on solutions that increases distribution efficiency and improves the management of shipment data.